SafeHome.org may receive compensation from some providers listed on this page. Learn More

 So now that we know where mold commonly grows, let’s talk about the types of mold you might encounter during your inspections.

-We have a lot more on this in our guide to the most common types of household mold, but we’ll give you a quick summary.
 The most common types of indoor mold are Cladosporium, Penicillium, and Aspergillus.18 Here’s a breakdown of each:

 These three molds are relatively harmless to families without sensitivities or underlying health concerns.
 But other, more dangerous types of mold that can be found in homes include: